dlewis-n26/learn-you-a-kotlin/README.md

     * Rename test to `illustrate convenience extension methods` and talk about names
     * run the tests, check diffs, talk about diffs, checkin
   * Slots
     * Convert Slots.
 It's all Kotlin!!!
-That was easy!!1!
+That was easy!
     * run the tests, check diffs, talk about diffs, checkin